carpentries-incubator/pangenomics/_episodes/06-get_homologues.md

 We want to create a file that summarizes the information of the clustering by showing only which genes correspond to which family.
 We will need that file in the next episode to explore our pangenome with another program.

-To obtain this file, which we will name `gene_families.tsv`, we will extract the IDs of the genes from the FASTA headers (in the FASTA header we see the ID of the gene at the beginning after `ID:`) and the name of the families from the file names.
+To obtain this file, which we will name `gene_families.tsv`, we will extract the IDs of the genes from the FASTA headers (in the FASTA header we see the ID of the gene after `ID:`) and the name of the families from the file names.
 For this, we will use the following short script.

 Copy the contents and paste them into a file:
 ~~~